lfurtkevicova/gislab-my-notes/docs/general/terms.rst

 *NIC*
    *Network Interface Card* is a computer hardware component that enable connecting computer to a computer network physically.
-It is a circuit board or card that is installed in a computer.
+It is a circuit board or card that is installed in a computer

 *PXE booting*
    *Preboot Execution Environment* booting, is a method of having an end computer